ian-james/IFS/errata.md

     formatted inputs are validated to match expected patterns (ex. date strings, etc.) using validator.js.
  5. Credit
-    This issue was identified by [Keefer Rourke](https://github.com/keeferrourke)
+    This issue was identified by the University of Guelph CIS Security team and fixed by [Keefer Rourke](https://github.com/keeferrourke)